Working for Fair and Equal Societies

 Morten Kjaerum

-Morten Kjaerum is a former Director of the Raoul Wallenberg Institute of Human Rights and Humanitarian Law in Sweden.
+Morten Kjaerum is the former Director of the Raoul Wallenberg Institute of Human Rights and Humanitarian Law in Sweden.
 Mr Kjaerum was the first Director of the European Union Agency for Fundamental Rights (FRA) in Vienna, Austria from 2008 to 2015 and he was Director of the Danish Institute for Human Rights (DIHR) from 1991 to 2008 and developed it within 17 years from a small organisation to a large internationally recognized institution.
 He started his career in the non-governmental sector at the Danish Refugee Council.
 In 2013 he was awarded an honorary professorship at the University of Aalborg, Denmark.

 Mr. Kjaerum was a member (2002-2008) of the United Nations Committee on the Elimination of Racial Discrimination (CERD).
 He was appointed by the UN Secretary General as member of the UN Voluntary Fund for Technical Cooperation (VFTC) in the Field of Human Rights and of the Voluntary Fund for Financial and Technical Assistance in the Implementation of the Universal Periodic Review.